 In fact the history was quite dubious, often, despite the soundbites of historians such as Mark Lee Gardner, David Eisenbach, Paul A Hutton, Andrew C Isenberg, HW Brands, et al. There are also contributions from Robert Redford, obviously, executive producer, and other actors like Tom Selleck, Keifer Sutherland and Danny Glover, and we benefit from the wisdom and knowledge of Senator John McCain.

 The approach taken is pretty well to distill the history of the West down to the lives of six contemporaries: George Armstrong Custer, Crazy Horse, Sitting Bull, Jesse James, Billy the Kid and Wyatt Earp.
 Other characters get walk-on parts, such as Ulysses S Grant, Doc Holliday, Pat Garrett and so on, but most of the story is told through the lives of the six principals.
 An effort is made with the make-up and costumes to render the actors who play these figures as lifelike as possible.
 John C Bailey is Custer.
 I recognized him but can’t recall from where.
-American Indians are used for Crazy Horse and Sitting Bull, so that’s good (Will Strongheart and Mo Brings Plenty).
+American Indians take the parts of Crazy Horse and Sitting Bull, so that’s good (Will Strongheart and Mo Brings Plenty).
 David H Stevens is Jesse James, Derek Chariton, who looks just about young enough, is Billy the Kid, and Jonathan C Stewart is Earp (looking more like movie Wyatts than the real one, I’d say).

 In successive episodes we flit between the careers of these six.